bigelod/SixDOFinator_SampleProject/README.md

 These values come as either T for TRUE or F for FALSE

+Newer versions of WinlatorXR also provide the HMD sending the data, eg: PICO or META, so that some specific offsets can be applied if needed

 # WinlatorXR XrApi

 The documentation of the XrApi can be found [here](https://github.com/lvonasek/WinlatorXR/releases/tag/winlatorxr_cmod_v13_11)